-The Blogger Publishing redirect option, which currently may not work consistently, is normally the most obvious alternative.
-This is, however, the preferred option, in custom domain publishing - and re publishing - procedures.
+The Blogger Publishing redirect option is the most obvious alternative.
+This is the preferred option, in custom domain publishing - and re publishing - procedures.

 Which ever alternative you chose - or made to work, the domain root should now redirect to the alias of your choice.